Coliving UK: Digital Nomad accommodation alternatives to London in UK - 2021

 As you can see London is not a Coliving UK destination, not because it’s a dull place but because it just too expensive compared to other places a Digital Nomad can work from and experience the wow the world.
 You only colive there if you have a job there or use a coworking space if you live there long term.

 Outside of London things get better and the prices drop.
 The Nomad list for the UK

-ranks Manchester and Liverpool as no. 2 and 3.
+ranks Edinburgh and Glasgow as no. 2 and 3.
 As you can see they are significantly cheaper than in other cities in the UK.
-Somewhere Different is located between Liverpool and Manchester in the seaside town of Blackpool that has an even lower cost of living than Liverpool.
+Somewhere Different is located between Liverpool and Manchester in the seaside town of Blackpool that has an even lower cost of living than Liverpool, that comes in at no. 4.
 Rent for your own room is £300 and includes a 15th share of a 1,000 Mbps connection.
 There is no city on Nomad list that has a cost of living similar to Chiang Mai and a connection speed of one Gig.
 Food is cheaper in Blackpool than Chiang Mai if you are eating in.
 We have a good selection of supermarkets that enables you can eat healthy food for not a lot a month.

 Coworker.com Has 658 coworking spaces in the UK listed.
 You can’t search to see if any have accommodation included.
 As far as I am aware none of them do.
 Like the Coliving places in London, the coworking spaces only provide half the jig saw puzzle for Digital Nomads who’s home town is 5,000 miles from the coworking space.
 Most coworking spaces in the UK are around a similar price to Somewhere Different so if you had to add accommodation costs as well it would work out more.

 Booking.com recommends some off the beaten track coliving UK places for digital nomads but none even mention if they have good wifi, let alone the speeds and latency.